How to Setup Google Analytics for eCommerce

 The information about new customers and conversions can be revealed using Google Analytics.

 Suppose you have Google Analytics for your website.
 In that case, you will get to know your customers and visitors.
-You can understand the effectiveness of your efforts towards your marketing and also be able to optimize the sales conversions effectively.
+You can then understand the effectiveness of your marketing efforts and optimize sales conversions.

 Setting a Google Analytics to your eCommerce Website